hyperverge/capture-ios-sdk/README.md

         - `code`: Error code stating type of error. (discussed later)
         - `userInfo`: A dictionary of type `[String:Any]`.
             - The key `NSLocalizedDescriptionKey`  has the error description.
     -   `result`: This is a dictionary of type  `[String:AnyObject]`.
 If the capture failed, this is set to  `nil`  and a corresponding error is set in  `error`.
-If a capture was successful but there was an error in a later step (possible only when liveness in enabled - discussed later) or when the capture was successful and the liveness is disabled, the result has a single key-value pair.
-The key being  `imageUri`  and the value being the local path of the captured image.
+If a capture was successful but there was an error in a later step (possible only when [liveness](#liveness-in-face-capture) in enabled) or when the capture was successful and the liveness is disabled, the result has a single key-value pair.
+The key is `imageUri` and the value is the local path of the captured image.
     -  `vc`: This is the ViewController that is currently active.
 You could choose to use this to present your next ViewController.
  Note: To dismiss the VC, please call `vc.dismiss`   if `shouldShowInstructionsPage`  is `false` and `vc.presentingViewController?.presentingViewController?.dimiss` if `shouldShowInstructionsPage`  is `true`.